Ozma laughed at the wistful expression in the girl's eyes, and then she drew Dorothy to her and kissed her.

 - Mouth-to-mouth resuscitation involves a person giving air to another person who is currently not breathing through the mouth.
 This has been parodied to no end in media.

-- Admiral Horatio Nelson's Famous Last Words at the Battle of Trafalgar included the request, "Kiss me, Hardy."
+- Admiral Horatio Nelson's last words at the Battle of Trafalgar included the request, "Kiss me, Hardy."
 Sir Thomas Hardy obliged him with a parting kiss on the cheek.

 - The Socialist Fraternal Kiss was a formal greeting between the heads of Communist states, involving "an embrace, combined with a series of three kisses on alternate cheeks."
 Or if the leaders were especially close, on the lips.
 It was considered a sign of chilly national relations if diplomats didn't exchange fraternal kisses.